 Follow-up reviews will occur after the initial monitoring visit or any needed TA and will include the submission of documentation by the program or an on-site review.
-Subsequent data reviews will consist of 25% of records pulled at the initial records review.
+Subsequent data reviews will consist of 20% of records pulled at the initial records review (but no less than five).
+Monitors reserve the right to request additional records.
 In addition, documentation submitted by the program for a subsequent review must be from an active record and the content developed after the initial Monitoring & Record review.
 If found out of compliance during this subsequent review, the program will be required to submit a corrective action plan that identifies the cause of noncompliance and its plan for correcting it and ensuring it does not reoccur.
 The corrective action plan should also specify any area(s) where additional training or TA is needed.
 A second subsequent data review of different records will be scheduled to determine if the program is in 100% compliance.
 If the program remains out of compliance, sanctions will be used to support the program's efforts further.
-They will remain in place until regulatory requirements are achieved, and the root causes of noncompliance have been addressed.
+They will remain in place until regulatory requirements are achieved and the root causes of noncompliance have been addressed.

 Per federal regulations, AEIS is considered "Out of Compliance" if a program does not reestablish 100% compliance within one year and correct every instance of noncompliance for each child.
-If circumstances warrant, ADRS/EI staff may remove records from the program to complete a more thorough review.
+If circumstances warrant, ADRS/EI staff may require the program to physically bring their records to the Montgomery State offices to complete a more thorough review.
 A written Monitoring Report with an Action Plan for correcting findings of noncompliance will be provided to programs within 30 days following the monitoring visit.
 The report will include the Cover Sheet for the Monitoring Report, a summary of the monitoring review, an explanation of compliance status, and associated federal regulations pertaining to the areas out of compliance.